DamienPinto/arch-install/README.md

 ## live-boot USB Creation

 This doesn't require a file, just:
--Go to [this](https://www.archlinux.org/download/) page and use the magnet link to torrent the most recent version of Arch.
+- Go to [this](https://www.archlinux.org/download/) page and use the magnet link to torrent the most recent version of Arch.
--use fdisk -l to find the name of the partition that specifies your USB.
+- use fdisk -l to find the name of the partition that specifies your USB.
--Use the instructions on [this](https://wiki.archlinux.org/index.php/USB_flash_installation_media) page to format the USB key designated by the partition name found in previous step.
+- Use the instructions on [this](https://wiki.archlinux.org/index.php/USB_flash_installation_media) page to format the USB key designated by the partition name found in previous step.